This post covers things to do in November in San Francisco, updated for 2023.

 If you’re looking for additional ideas, make sure to read our post about things to do with kids in San Francisco.

-This event will be held at the San Francisco County Fair Building Auditorium in Golden Gate Park.
+This event will be held at the San Francisco County Fair Building Auditorium in Golden Gate Park on November 19th.

 See the Holiday Castles of Westin St. Francis